foolusion/rt53-updater/README.md

 `NAMESPACE` and `AWS_REGION`. `NAMESPACE` allows you to filter to only services in the specified namespace. `AWS_REGION` is required for the query to describe-load-balancers.

+In order for aws commands to work the instance profile your cluster workers use will need permission to `easticloadbalancing:DescribeLoadBalancers` and `route53.ChangeResourceRecordSets`.
+You can also try using (kube2iam)[https://github.com/jtblin/kube2iam], which allows your pods to assume other roles.

 To Build and create deployment artifacts you can run `make`.
 If you just want to build the go binary you can run `go build`.
 If you don't want to build at